OSA Sleep Apnea Surgery – UPPP in Melbourne, VIC

 What is Obstructive Sleep Apnea Surgery?

 Obstructive Sleep Apnea Surgery, known as a Uvulopalatopharyngoplasty (UPPP), is a surgical procedure, with the goal of expanding the airflow space of the throat.
 Obstructive sleep apnea (OSA) is an advanced sleep disorder where a partial or complete interruption of airflow can lead to serious health conditions and behavioural disorders.
-Sleep-disordered breathing is characterized by snoring, episodes of cessation of breathing often accompanied by sudden awakening from sleep, and excessive daily fatigue and drowsiness.
+Sleep-disordered breathing is characterised by snoring, episodes of cessation of breathing often accompanied by sudden awakening from sleep, and excessive daily fatigue and drowsiness.

 Relaxation of the pharyngeal muscles causes the base of the tongue and the back wall of the pharynx to collapse, and the airway to be partially or completely closed.
 Due to the inability of air to pass into the lungs, there is a lack of oxygen in the blood to which the brain reacts, wakes the patient from sleep, and allows him to breathe again.
 The patient usually does not remember these episodes of waking up.